montillall/School_District_Analysis/README.md

 The school district analysis consists of preparing standardized test data from a variety of sources and formats for analysis, reporting and presentation to provide insights about performance trends and patterns.
 The insights are used to inform discussions at the school and district level and assist the school board reagarding school budget and priority.

-The objectives of the initial analysis was to analyze data on student funding and students standardized test scores, aggregate the data and showcase trends and school performance.
+The objectives of the original analysis was to analyze data on student funding and students standardized test scores, aggregate the data and showcase trends and school performance.

 However, the school board has notified that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards.